If your budget allows, consider adding a more generous tip. Local writer Bert Archer tells you why.

 That’s good advice, but let’s give it a pandemic update.

-You’re saving money on some things (movies, concerts, gas, dry cleaning, gym membership), so maybe we could come to terms with spending a little more on some other things that have become more important, like food.
+If you’re saving money on some things (movies, concerts, gas, dry cleaning, gym membership), maybe we could come to terms with spending a little more on some other things that have become more important, like food.

 These are not well-paid gigs, as the recent unionization drive and subsequent withdrawal of Foodora from the Canadian market made clear.
 The biggest player in the delivery game, Door Dash, says it pays its couriers between $2 and $10 per delivery.
 No hourly wage.
 That’s not a lot.
 The restaurant industry is doing yeoman’s service for us all, and since we’ve just realized how important they are, let’s try to take financial insecurity off the table for them for at least a while.